Data-driven discovery of dynamical models in biology: Regression-based methods

 Regression-based approaches are among the most widely used data-driven tools for identifying dynamical systems.
 They aim to infer how changes in one measured variable can be explained by others through explicit functional relationships~\cite{Brunton2022book}.
 In general, the regression problem can be expressed as:

 where \(Y\) are observations, \(X\) the independent variables (often past values of system states), and \(\beta\) model parameters.
-The task is to select a model structure \(f\) and parameters \(\beta\) such that \(f(X)\) best predicts the observed data (see Info~Box~\ref{box:regression_primer}).
+The task is to select a model structure \(f\) and parameters \(\beta\) such that \(f(X)\) best predicts the observed data (see ~\ref{box:regression_primer}).

-\refstepcounter{infobox} Building on this, we now turn to specific regression-based approaches used for data-driven model discovery in dynamical systems.
-Such methods can be grouped into three broad classes: those emphasizing \textbf{causal inference}, those relying on \textbf{polynomial bases}, and those employing \textbf{evolutionary algorithms} (see Fig.~\ref{fig:regression_methods}).
+Next, we outline the main regression-based approaches used for data-driven model discovery in dynamical systems.
+Such methods can be grouped into three broad classes: those emphasizing \textbf{causal inference}, those based on \textbf{predefined candidate libraries with sparse regression}, and those employing \textbf{evolutionary algorithms} (see Fig.~\ref{fig:regression_methods}).
 Despite methodological differences, all regression-based approaches share two important characteristics.
 First, they typically produce \emph{symbolic and interpretable} models, either in the form of interaction networks or explicit differential equations.
 Second, they cannot on their own identify whether all relevant state variables are included in the data, i.e., whether $X$ truly spans the system’s underlying state space.
 These shared strengths and limitations shape how regression-based methods can be applied in biological contexts, as we illustrate below.